Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

 \subsection{Transport Processes in Tokamak-Plasmas in Isotropic Turbulent Regime}

-Even in two dimensions (in the space of thermodynamic forces) this task is still difficult to accomplish.
-In order to facilitate the study, we supposed the validity of the following:

-{{\bf Isotropic assumption}: {\it The transport coefficients have the same intensity regardless of the direction in space of the thermodynamic forces} \footnote{Assumption {\bf a)} is somewhat reminiscent of {\it Kolmogorov's hypothesis of local isotropy} \cite{kolmogorov} (see also, for instance, \cite{pope}, or \cite{tennekes}) with, however, the specification that in our case the isotropy refers to the space of thermodynamic forces (and not to the ordinary space) and the homogeneity's assumption is not required.}.}
+Let us now solve Eq.~(\ref{TPT15}) in the edge of the tokamak.
+Even in two dimensions (in the space of thermodynamic forces) this task remains difficult to accomplish.
+In order to facilitate the study, we assume the validity of the following {\bf Isotropic hypothesis}: {\it The transport coefficients have the same intensity regardless of the direction in space of the thermodynamic forces} \footnote{This assumption is somewhat reminiscent of {\it Kolmogorov's hypothesis of local isotropy} \cite{kolmogorov} (see also, for instance, \cite{pope}, or \cite{tennekes}).
+However, in our case isotropy refers to the space of thermodynamic forces (and not to the ordinary space) and homogeneity assumption is not required.}.

 Isotropy means uniformity in all orientations.
-However, by noticing that the bilinear entropy production reads:
+We recall that $\sigma_L$ is defined as